opensafely/documentation/docs/national-data-opt-outs.md

 The national data opt-out does not apply to the [OpenSAFELY COVID-19 Service](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/data-provision-notices-dpns/opensafely-covid-19-service-data-provision-notice) or the [OpenSAFELY Data Analytics Service](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/directions-and-data-provision-notices/data-provision-notices-dpns/opensafely-data-analytics-service).
-The opt-out does not apply to anonymous data.
-System suppliers pseudonymise the data prior to queries being run in the services and only anonymous aggregate data is shared with users of the services once it has been output checked.

-In certain limited circumstances, and where ethics approvals support it, an OpenSAFELY Data Analytics Service project may wish to apply the national data opt-out, notwithstanding that the service operates under an exemption to the national data opt-out policy.
+In certain limited circumstances an OpenSAFELY Data Analytics Service project may wish to apply the national data opt-out, notwithstanding that the service operates under an exemption to the national data opt-out policy.
-This page describes the implementation of such applications.
+This page describes the technical implementation for projects that require it.

 ## Technical details